andylin-hao/andylin-hao.github.io/_posts/2022-10-25-Enable-VoLTE-Pixel.md

 mcfg_sw/generic/China/CU/Lab/Test/mcfg_sw.mbn
 ```
 However, for different devices, the `mcfg_sw.mbn` files may not lie in the same paths.
-You should extract the whole `mcfg_sw` folder from your own phone and modify the `mbn_sw.txt` file according to the `mcfg_sw.mbn` files included in your `generic` folder.
+You should extract the whole `mcfg_sw` folder from your own phone (which can be found in the same path, i.e., `/system/vendor/rfs/msm/mpss/readonly/vendor/mbn/mcfg_sw/` in the phone) and modify the `mbn_sw.txt` file in the folder according to the `mcfg_sw.mbn` files included in your `generic` folder.
-The original file can be found in the same path, i.e., `/system/vendor/rfs/msm/mpss/readonly/vendor/mbn/mcfg_sw/`, in your phone.
 Also, the `mcfg_sw.mbn` files provided in my repo are extracted from Pixel 3 XL and not tested on other devices.
 You should always extract the `mcfg_sw.mbn` files from your own device, and replace the corresponding `mcfg_sw.mbn` files in my repo with your own `mcfg_sw.mbn` files.